 2. The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
 This evaluation should also

-determine whether deficient cross-cutting caused or significantly contributed to the -significant performance issues.
+determine whether deficient cross-cutting aspects caused or significantly contributed to the safety-significant performance issues.
 If so, those safety culture deficiencies should be entered into the plant’s corrective action program.

 3. The licensee’s evaluation will be reviewed using IP 90002, “Construction Degraded Cornerstone Column Inspections.”
 Region II will also conduct an independent assessment of the extent of condition.

-Additionally, if the licensee did not recognize that one or more cross-cutting aspect deficiencies caused or significantly contributed to the -significant performance issues, the NRC may request that the licensee complete an independent assessment of safety culture.
+Additionally, if the licensee did not recognize that one or more cross-cutting aspect deficiencies caused or significantly contributed to the safety-significant performance issues, the NRC may request that the licensee complete an independent assessment of safety culture.

 The staff will use IP 40100, “Independent Safety Culture Assessment Follow-up,” to perform follow-up when the NRC requests the licensee to perform an independent safety culture assessment.
 The focus of the follow-up effort will be to confirm that the licensee is appropriately dealing with the weaknesses identified by their safety culture assessment.
-Regional staff should contact the Chief, Construction Branch, NRO/DCIP for assistance and guidance.
+Regional staff should contact the Chief, Construction Inspection Program Branch, NRO/DCIP for assistance and guidance.

 4. Following completion of the inspection, the DRAC (or designee) should discuss the performance deficiencies and the licensee’s proposed corrective actions with the licensee.
 The regulatory performance meeting will normally consist of a public meeting between the licensee and the DRAC (or designee).